 Editor: change at P274L12 as follows

-At the beginning of a TXOP, a TXOP holder shall transmit a frame to the TXOP responder using the DBand Control modulation class before it uses any other modulation class for transmission. if the Heartbeat field in the TXOP responder’s DBand Capabilities element is 1.
-The frame sent by the STA may be an RTS or a DBandCTS-To-Self.
+At the beginning of a TXOP, a TXOP holder shall transmit a frame to the TXOP responder using the DBand Control modulation class before it uses any other modulation class for transmission if the Heartbeat field in the TXOP responder’s DBand Capabilities element is equal to 1 and if the time elapsed since the last frame received from the TXOP responder is larger than or equal to the Heartbeat Elapsed Time value computed using the Heartbeat Elapsed Indication field within the TXOP responder’s DBand Capabilities element.
+Otherwise if the Heartbeat field in the TXOP responder’s DBand Capabilities element is equal to 1 and if the time elapsed since the last frame received from the TXOP responder is shorter than the Heartbeat Elapsed Time value computed using the Heartbeat Elapsed Indication field within the TXOP responder’s DBand Capabilities element, the TXOP holder may transmit a frame using a modulation class other than the DBand Control modulation class at the start of the TXOP .
+The frame sent by the STA at the beginning of the TXOP may be an RTS or a DBandCTS-To-Self.

 Editor: change Figure 8-401p (DBand STA Capability Information field format) at P161